ajfisher/building-droids-with-js/slides2.md

 effort to reward ratio was far better than for hardware, especially for the attention span of a teenager.

-And this situation remained the case until the early recently.
+And this situation remained the case until recently.

 ---